ogarcia/lesspass-client/README.md

     lesspass-client password update eed5950b-97f2-4ba9-bf09-7784b6c7e5a2 new.url.com new@email.com
 ```

-In first time use you need to pass username and password to perform login.
+In first time use you need to pass username and password to perform login
+(see the following section to learn how to obtain the password).
+After first
-After first run, lesspass-client stores the login token in your
+run, lesspass-client stores the login token in your `XDG_CACHE_HOME`
-`XDG_CACHE_HOME` directory and you can run commands without the need to pass
+directory and you can run commands without the need to pass username and
-username and password again.
+password again.

 To pass configuration values you can use the CLI options or following
 environment variables.